-The next stock will be planted with 1500 lbs. of Nebraska “Tail walker” trout on 03/12/14 pending all weather and road conditions.
-For further information on the fishing regulations, rules and stocking schedule, call the Dixon Lake Ranger Station at 760-839-4680
+The next stock will be planted with 1500 lbs. of Nebraska “Tail walker” trout before the Kiwanis Derby, pending all weather and road conditions.
+Only 1 more stocks remain for the 2014 trout season.
+For further information on the annual Kiwanis Derby visit www.hvkiwanis.org For rules & regulations,

 At the present time, Dixon Lake no longer requires a California fishing license from the Dept. of Fish & Game.
 Dixon Lake received and was granted an Aquaculture Permit.
 This permit is valid again for the 2014 calendar year.
 All anglers 8 yrs. and older will still need a daily fishing lake permit.
 A second rod permit/ticket can be purchased for an additional $2.00 fee.
 All other park rules, fishing regulations and City of Escondido municipal codes will remain in effect until further notice other than no fishing license required.

 To view our current fish photos, please visit our website at: http://www.dixonlake.com